ph-preux/sockets-in-Fortran/README.md

 This repo contains:
 * ``server.f90``: a Fortran code that acts as a server in a socket based server/client communication.
 * ``client.c``: a C code that acts as a client in a socket based server/client communication.
-* ``str2int.f90``: a utility Fortran subroutine to cnvert a string into an integer value.
+* ``str2int.f90``: a utility Fortran subroutine to convert a string into an integer value.
 * ``Makefile``: to create the executables, ``server`` and ``client``.

 Usage